luukee/misinfo-report-app/README.md

 		In summary, this index.tsx file serves as the entry point for your app's navigation logic, where it checks the user's authentication status using the useAuthentication hook and renders the appropriate navigation stack based on whether the user is authenticated or not.

 ## Firebase

+- At the root `.env` file includes the Firebase SDK setup code.

 - [Emulators](https://firebase.google.com/docs/emulator-suite/connect_and_prototype?authuser=0&hl=en)